First Potomac Realty Trust (FPO)

 - Profit margin is negative.

-- Potential: Economic downturns could decrease demand for office and industrial space, leading to lower occupancy rates and rental income.
+- Economic downturns could decrease demand for office and industrial space, leading to lower occupancy rates and rental income.

-- Potential: Political and regulatory changes in the Washington, D.C. area could impact the real estate market and the company's operations.
+- Political and regulatory changes in the Washington, D.C. area could impact the real estate market and the company's operations.

-- Ongoing: Negative P/E ratio and profit margin raise concerns about the company's financial performance and ability to generate profits.
+- Negative P/E ratio and profit margin raise concerns about the company's financial performance and ability to generate profits.

 - Strategic Acquisitions: First Potomac could have pursued strategic acquisitions of smaller REITs or individual properties in the Washington, D.C. area to expand its portfolio and increase its market share.
 The timeline for such acquisitions would depend on market conditions and the availability of suitable targets.
 Successful acquisitions could lead to increased rental income and property appreciation, enhancing shareholder value.